 Wind Auction Advisory Panel

 In March 2014 an independent Wind Auction Advisory Panel was appointed by the Minister for the Environment.
-The Panel is responsible for overseeing the Wind Auction assessment process and making recommendations to the Minister for the awarding of a grant of feed-in tariff entitlement.
+The Panel was responsible for overseeing the Wind Auction assessment process and making recommendations to the Minister for the awarding of a grant of feed-in tariff entitlement to successful proponents.

 Ross Bunyon AM, Chair (NSW), current positions: Board member, Forestry Tasmania; Advisory Panel member Market Eye and 3D Rural.
 Past positions include: Chairman positions at Railcorp; Green’s Foods Ltd; ICS Global Ltd; Turner and Townsend Aust; Pacific Power; Pacific Power (International) Pty Ltd; Electricity Supply Association of Australia; and Eraring Energy.
 He has been a director of Power Coal; Treasury Corporation of NSW; and Valley Training Company; Commissioner of the Snowy Mountains Council; and Member of the World Energy Council Executive Assembly.
 Member of Federal Government Energy Security Council